pryano/python_docs/libraries.md

 A frontend for managing and monitoring celery tasks.

 ### Marshmallow [3.3+]
-A library for marshalling objects (SqlAlchemy to JSON, etc)
+A backend-agnostic library for marshalling objects (SqlAlchemy to JSON, etc)

 ### Textract [3.3+]
 A package for extracting text from various formats (pdf, html, txt, etc.)